FAQ

 The smallest pad brought the temperature of our liquid to ideal temperature within a few hours.

-It’s really important that you LEAVE YOUR SCOBY WHERE IT IS, and do not to disturb it much with the first few rounds of draining and refilling your jar.
-It will grow thicker and will give you a much faster fermentation, with more bubbles inside your Kombucha too!
+It’s really important that you LEAVE YOUR SCOBY WHERE IT IS, and do not disturb the liquid during the first few rounds of draining and refilling your jar.

 Every time you make a new brew, a new baby SCOBY will grow!
 This is perfectly fine, and actually shows that you are doing a really good job.
 Once you notice that your jar is a bit full, and there isn’t much room for Kombucha, you can remove the bottom (older) layers of SCOBY, but until then – sit back and enjoy the rapid fermentation that a SCOBY family will bring!